Mavericks vs. Trail Blazers Player Props Betting Odds

 |3PM

-- He averages 0.3 fewer rebounds than his over/under on Wednesday (which is 4.5).
+- Friday's over/under for Kyrie Irving is 24.5 points, 1.7 more than his season average.

+- He has grabbed 4.5 boards per game, which is less than his prop bet in Friday's game (5.5).

-- Irving averages 5.1 assists, 0.4 less than his over/under on Wednesday.
+- Irving averages 5.1 assists, 0.6 more than his over/under for Friday.

-- Irving averages the same number of three-pointers as his over/under on Wednesday (2.5).
+- Irving has made 2.6 three-pointers per game, which is more than his over/under on Friday (2.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.